konsolebox/scripts/README.md

 #### rcopy.sh

 Copies files along with their dependencies to a virtual root directory.
-The resulting file's path is reproduced based from its source.
+The resulting file's path is reproduced based on its source.